Retoxified/GenLite-Old/README.md

 # Source Code & Distribution
 The main file to run as a UserScript can be found in the "dist" folder.

+The file "userscript-banner.txt" can be edited with new version numbers and other userscript specific metadata.

 # Documentation
 This project uses [JSDoc](https://jsdoc.app/)